 - Your team members seem to lack commitment or motivation

-- Team members use languages to keep them at a distance from blame.
+- Team members use different language to keep them from being blamed.
 They begin speaking in terms of “your work” instead of “our work” or “our deliverable”.
 In other words, they are subtly letting everyone know that it’s not their fault!

 There you have it.
 My five favourite team behaviours that point to team effectiveness and harmony.
 It’s difficult to see all of them working all the time, but as long as your team is improving, you’re on the right path.

 You might notice some overlap between these team behaviours.
-They aren’t all mutually exclusive.
 But if you see these in your team, you might just be doing something right.